iway1/react-ts-form/README.md

 />
 ```

-`@ts-react/form` is also aware of which props are required, so it will make sure you always pass required props to your components:
+`react-ts-form` is also aware of which props are required, so it will make sure you always pass required props to your components:

 <p align="center">
   <img width="85%" src="https://user-images.githubusercontent.com/12774588/210124307-c456ec95-ed9e-47fe-b6f5-a4e7327aab85.png"/>
 </p>